matomo-org/developer-documentation/docs/master/Piwik/Piwik.md

 ### `checkUserHasAdminAccess()` <a name="checkUserHasAdminAccess"></a>

-Check user has admin access to the sites
+Checks that the current user has admin access to the requested list of sites.

 #### Signature